Azure/fta-architecturalreview/articles/sap-on-azure.md

 ## High Availability and Business Continuity / Disaster Recovery

+   SAP systems runs mission critical business application and any outage causes disruption in business flow and processes which in turn is loss in business value and its capabilities.
+Successful HA prevents downtime and data loss to eliminate single point of failure.

 - **What are the availability SLAs.
 Can you explain the current High Availability design?**

     Refer to the High Availability & disaster recovery concepts for SAP on Azure.